microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContract.md

 ## Outputs

+## Notes

 The contract object contains the following attributes:

-- `contractType` - type of the contract.
+`contractType` - type of the contract.

 Possible values are:

-1. SyndicationPartner - indicates a partner that exclusively resells and manages O365 and Intune for this customer.
+**SyndicationPartner** - indicates a partner that exclusively resells and manages O365 and Intune for this customer.
 They resell and support their customers.
-1. BreadthPartner - indicates that the partner has the ability to provide administrative support for this customer.
+**BreadthPartner** - indicates that the partner has the ability to provide administrative support for this customer.
 However the partner isn't allowed to resell to the customer.
-1. ResellerPartner - indicates a partner that is similar to a syndication partner, except that it doesn't have exclusive access to a tenant.
+**ResellerPartner** - indicates a partner that is similar to a syndication partner, except that it doesn't have exclusive access to a tenant.
 In the syndication case, the customer can't buy additional direct subscriptions from Microsoft or from other partners.

-- `customerContextId` - unique identifier for the customer tenant referenced by this partnership.
+`customerContextId` - unique identifier for the customer tenant referenced by this partnership.

 Corresponds to the ObjectId property of the customer tenant's TenantDetail object.

-- `defaultDomainName` - a copy of the customer tenant's default domain name.
+`defaultDomainName` - a copy of the customer tenant's default domain name.
 The copy is made when the partnership with the customer is established.
 It isn't automatically updated if the customer tenant's default domain name changes.

-- `deletionTimestamp` - this property isn't valid for contracts and always returns null.
+`deletionTimestamp` - this property isn't valid for contracts and always returns null.

-- `displayName` - a copy of the customer tenant's display name.
+`displayName` - a copy of the customer tenant's display name.
 The copy is made when the partnership with the customer is established.
 It isn't automatically updated if the customer tenant's display name changes.

-- `objectType` - a string that identifies the object type.
+`objectType` - a string that identifies the object type.
 The value is always `Contract`.

-- `ContractId` - the unique identifier for the partnership.
+`ContractId` - the unique identifier for the partnership.

-## Notes

 ## Related Links